FREQUENTLY ASKED QUESTIONS

 You are allowed to take your purchases to your seat, but sometimes restrictions are placed upon us by the event such as no bottles or bottles can only be served with the tops removed - signs will be around the venue to inform you if such restrictions are in place.

-Cold tap water is available free of charge on all shows please ask at the catering stand.
+Cold tap water is available in disposable plastic cups free of charge on all shows please ask at the catering stand.

 Should you have any specific dietary needs that require you to bring your own food or drink to an event please contact us in advance of the show you are attending by emailing [email protected] so this can be organised in advance.